AdobeDocs/certification.en/help/certifications/aa/aa-renew.md

 +++Adobe [!DNL Analytics] Developer Professional

+## You must have the following active certification to renew:

+* Adobe [!DNL Analytics] Developer Professional

 ## Instructions for renewing your certification:

 * **Step 1**: Successfully log in to [Adobe Credential Management System](https://www.certmetrics.com/adobe){target="_blank"}, then return to this page